 The City, as with most cities across the country, continues to be impacted by global economic conditions.
-The City's income tax collections increased by 5.35% in 2013 (compared to 2012) and 0.16% in 2014 (compared to 2013) and 1.26% in 2015 (compared to 2014).
-There was stronger growth in income tax collections in the second half of 2015, with collections increasing about 2.4% over 2015 levels.
-Collections for 2016 are expected to increase by approximately 2%.
+The City's income tax collections increased by 0.16% in 2014 (compared to 2013) and 1.26% in 2015 (compared to 2014).
+There was stronger growth in income tax collections in 2016 with collections increasing 3.9% over 2015 levels.
+Collections for 2017 are budgeted to increase by approximately 2%.
 Global economic conditions have impacted other sources of City revenue.
-Property tax revenues have continued to decline due to the housing market conditions.
-The Total Assessed Value has declined by 14.6% over the past 5 years although the majority of the decline took place in 2012 when the valuation dropped by 11.4%.
-The last 4 years have seen minor decreases in the valuation of 0.36% in 2013, 1.6% in 2014, 1.4% in 2015 and 0.3% in 2016.
-General Fund revenues were \$ 151,947,777 in 2014 and \$152,980,034 in 2015.
-General Fund revenues are expected to increase to approximately \$167,000,000 in 2016.
-The primary reason for the increase is due to judgment bonds that will be issued to fund a wage settlement for the City's Fire Department.
-The City also anticipates increases in the amount of JEDD revenues allocated to the General Fund and revenues from the sale of City assets in 2016.
+Property tax revenues declined due to the housing market conditions, but have stabilized.
+The Total Assessed Value has declined by 12.61% over the past 6 years although the majority of the decline took place in 2012 when the valuation dropped by 11.4%.
+The previous 4 years have seen minor decreases in the valuation of 0.36% in 2013, 1.6% in 2014, 1.4% in 2015 and 0.3% in 2016.
+However, in 2017 there is a projected increase of 2.37%.
+General Fund revenues are expected to increase to approximately \$166,720,000 in 2017 from \$161,359,547 in 2016.

 The State of Ohio, in response to these same economic and budgetary constraints, has implemented changes to the State budget directly affecting funding to the City of Akron.
 The State budget has reduced Local Government Funding (LGF), which directly impacts the City's General Fund.
 In 2011, the LGF collections were \$ 12,378,170.
 However, this amount was reduced by 25% and then to 50% over the state's current biennial budget in 2012.
 The City continues to see the effects of the reduction.
 In 2014, LGF revenues had dropped to \$6,500,389, which is only slightly more than half of the LGF revenues received in 2011.
-LGF revenues did increase to \$6,857,604 in 2015, but are expected to decline again slightly in 2016 due to further changes in the State's LGF distribution structure.
+LGF revenues did increase to \$6,857,604 in 2015, but declined in 2016 to \$6,374,150 due to further changes in the State's LGF distribution structure.

-As a result of the consolidation of City services into regional offices, combined with other attrition and previous years' pro-active measures, employment has declined from 2009 to 2015 by 425 positions or 19%.
+As a result of the consolidation of City services into regional offices, including the new combined Information Technology departments with Summit County, combined with other attrition and previous years' pro-active measures, employment has declined from 2009 to 2016 by over 400 positions or 17.6%.
 The City's full-time employee count reached its lowest point in 2013, where the number of employees totaled 1,725.
-Since that time, the City as increased staffing slightly to its current level (as of 12/31/2015) of 1,818 full-time employees.
+Since that time, the City has increased staffing slightly to its current level (as of 12/31/2016) of 1,791 full-time employees.
 The City received several grants for the Police and Fire departments which allowed the City to increase the ranks of police and firefighters.
 The City will continue to review and implement cost savings wherever possible.

-In 2015, the City experienced an overall increase in expenditures compared to 2014 of about 1.6%.
-These increases were largely associated with the Combined Sewer Overflow (CSO) project in the Sewer Fund.
-For 2016, the City anticipates a similar increase in expenditures to what occurred in 2015.
-The General Fund balance is expected to remain stable for 2016.
+In 2016, the City experienced stability in overall expenditures compared to 2015 with an increase of .01%.
+Recent increases were largely associated with the Combined Sewer Overflow (CSO) project in the Sewer Fund.
+For 2017, the City anticipates a slight increase in expenditures to what occurred in 2016.
+The General Fund balance is expected to remain stable for 2017.